 Everyday, Minnesotans get in their car to drive to work, make a Target run, soothe a fussy baby to sleep, or to simply go on a drive.
 Getting behind the wheel is such a mundane occurrence that it can be easy to forget its potential for harm.
 The approximate 80,000 car accidents per year in Minnesota alone is a staggering number and somber reminder that the simple act of driving can be perilous.

 An accident can be life changing, whether it’s physically disabling or not.
-Although many people are able walk away virtually unscathed from an accident, they may be left with emotional trauma.
-In worst case scenarios, car accidents can cause physical injuries including bruises, broken bones, paralysis, brain injuries, or death.
+Although many people are able walk away virtually unscathed from an auto accident, they may be left with emotional trauma.
+In worst case scenarios, car accidents and car crashes can cause physical injuries including bruises, broken bones, paralysis, brain injuries, or death.
 Trying to heal from a serious injury is traumatic enough, but add the inability to work coupled with enormous medical bills, and it can be easy to see how one car accident can change a life forever.

 In order to drive a car legally in the US, every motorist needs to have insurance coverage.
 According to Minnesota law, the most basic form of insurance that a driver has to carry is no-fault insurance.
 This no-fault insurance law is intended to protect every person who has been injured in an accident by making health care accessible–regardless of who was found to be responsible for causing it.
 This law is actually pretty great and the epitome of “Minnesota Nice;” it means that every person injured in a car accident is entitled to benefits, even if the accident was their fault.